ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGammaCorrectionFilterFactory.rst

 IGammaCorrectionFilterFactory
 =============================

-.. py:class:: IGammaCorrectionFilterFactory
+.. py:class:: ansys.stk.core.graphics.IGammaCorrectionFilterFactory

    object

    Apply gamma correction to the source raster.
 The gamma is a value between .2 and 5.
 The default gamma value is 2.2.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IGammaCorrectionFilterFactory

 Overview
 --------